Registration is closed for Awaken Training Series until October 2018. Join the wait list and receive a free 3 Day Sample

 You are welcome to scale any and all movements to your ability, injuries, or how you’re feeling on a particular day.
 We assume you have enough experience to modify as you see fit, but if you have any questions feel free to reach out via Fitbot at any time – we’re here to support your experience.

 Most of the movements do not have prescribed weight on purpose – choose as you see fit, for your body and life, for each day.
 The only weight that matters is the one that will challenge you without crushing your spirit, or your body, in the process.

-You’ll need access to a training space with a selection of dumbbells, barbell and plates, pull-up bar/rack, and supplementary equipment such as bands, sleds, rower and/or assault bike, etc. If you’re missing one or two things feel free to sub as you see fit or reach out to the coaches for assistance; many participants do the program in home gyms, globo gyms, or hotel gyms, substituting as needed while keeping the intended stimulus of the movement in mind.
-Don’t let lack of equipment become an excuse – keep moving, because one or two missing pieces won’t matter in the long run.
+Below is a complete list of equipment for Awaken Training Series.
+If you’re missing one or two things feel free to sub as you see fit or reach out to the coaches for assistance; many participants do the program in home gyms, globo gyms, or hotel gyms, substituting as needed while keeping the intended stimulus of the movement in mind.
+Don’t let lack of equipment become an excuse – keep moving, because a few missing pieces won’t matter in the long run.

 Warm ups are provided for each workout that will get your body primed for the day.
 Keep in mind your own individual needs and feel free to alter to fit your body, or reach out to a coach with any questions.

 You can communicate with a Revival Strength coach via The Fitbot and enter your feedback, comments, and questions for each workout.
 Depending on the volume of messages we receive, you may not get an individual response right away, but we will be looking for common threads and constantly incorporating feedback into the program.
 Your training will be available for the week on Sunday, so that’s a great time to review the workouts and post questions ahead of time to make sure you get a response before training.